Magnum31/hackernews_lm/README.md

+#This project is the result of my work with the case provided by the recruitment agent from Lemvigh-Müller

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).